What is Bioresonance?

 - removal from the body, if we are dealing with toxins and heavy metals

-When will I notice effects of my treatment?
+When will you notice effects of the treatment?

-Most of our clients report a noticeable difference just after their first treatment.
+Most of my clients report a noticeable difference just after their first treatment.

 Depending on the case, it is possible that the improvement will be seen later on, as the body starts to detoxify and rebalance itself after a series of therapeutic sessions.
 This is why drinking plenty of water is of a crucial importance both before and after each treatment.

-In order to make the most of your first session, please do not drink any alcohol for 24hrs beforehand and avoid caffeine at least on the morning of your consultation as it will alter the reading results.
+In order to make the most of your first bioresonance treatment, please do not drink any alcohol for 24hrs beforehand and avoid caffeine at least on the morning of your consultation as it will alter the reading results.

-Wear cotton-rich clothing, avoiding synthetic materials as much as possible and wear minimal jewellery as it will have to be removed before testing (if you have piercings or rings/wedding band which you are wearing 24hr/day then you will not need to remove them).
+Please wear cotton-rich clothing, avoiding synthetic materials as much as possible, and wear minimal jewellery as it will have to be removed before testing (if you have piercings or rings/wedding band which you are wearing 24hr/day then you will not need to remove them).

 Please wear footwear and socks which are easy to remove as the testing might include use of foot plates.

-But, most importantly, drink plenty of mineral or filtered water both before and after the session.
+But, most importantly, please drink plenty of mineral or filtered water both before and after the session.